demirantay/notebook/web-development/level-1/django/django-notes.md

 # Django -- Notes

 These are very simplified general info about common tasks that are done in Django.
-For more info visit [Django official docs](https://docs.djangoproject.com/en/2.0/)
+At each level(step) For more info visit [Django official docs](https://docs.djangoproject.com/en/2.0/) and once you advance that level move on to the other.

 ## Level 1